Raise your hand if you remember that Chris Brown beat the CRAP out of Rihanna back in 2009.

 I told Sweet Pea that she didn’t “need that kind of friend” to which she responded: “Yeah, I don’t need that.”
 I told her what she does need is someone else to play with when that girl is being mean.
 I instructed her to temporarily move on to greener pastures until the girl is ready to be nice.
 And once she is ready to be nice, and she apologizes, it would be a good move to forgive her.

 I thought my advice was stellar.
-Sweet Pea’s friend, for all intents and purposes, is not really a bad kid and let’s face it–girls (of all ages) can be mean at times, Sweet Pea included.
-That’s why I was shocked when Sweet Pea looked at me and said “Mommy, I don’t want to be friends with her anymore.”
+Sweet Pea’s friend is not a bad kid and let’s face it–girls (of all ages) can be mean at times.
+That’s why I was shocked when Sweet Pea looked at me and said: “Mommy, I don’t want to be friends with her anymore.”

 Jeez, take it easy.
 That’s so…final.
 So the kid was a little mean to you.
 I don’t know if that warrants ending a pretty solid friendship.
 That friend has some really good qualities.
-She is good about playing the dog when they play “Dog and Dog Walker.”
-(Dumbest game ever, by the way) and she always opts to be one of the ugly step-sisters when they play “Cinderella.”
+She is good about playing the dog when they play “Dog and Dog Walker,” and she always opts to be one of the ugly step-sisters when they play “Cinderella.”
 The friend clearly has some redeeming qualities because until just recently, my kid has always loved being with her.

 I know I have to acknowledge Sweet Pea’s statement about ending the friendship.
 I’m sure she’s probably bluffing, but it still seems like a good time to open a dialogue about mommy’s “Friend Philosophy.”
 (Much of this I learned from my own mom.)
 It’s probably a little early for Sweet Pea to get into something so deep, but the advice is both solid and reasonable–and beyond that, I think it will serve her well in the future with ALL of her friends.